Piste/diffuse/Reputation, Ratings and Forecast - 31-oct-2016.md

 ## Lifestyle
 ### Reclaiming time
 Over the summer, my wife and I sold our television.
 We had made a joke about it in the past.
 It was not a difficult decision but we had become pretty used to watching shows every night almost.
-I was feeling a pang of guilt about how much time it took our couple.
+I was feeling a pang of guilt about how much time it took away from our couple.
 Our consumption was mainly of tv shows.
 I cannot say I am a chord-cutter as I never really had cable.
 For most of my teenage years as well as my twenties, I didn't have a tv at all.

 We sold it on Craigslist and haven't missed it.